sorin-ionescu/prezto/modules/git/README.md

 ### Log

-The format of the [git-log][8] output is configurable via the following styles, which will be passed to the `--prety=format:` switch.
+The format of the [git-log][8] output is configurable via the following style, where context is *brief*, *oneline*, and *medium*, which will be passed to the `--prety=format:` switch.

-    zstyle ':prezto:module:git:log:brief' format ''
-    zstyle ':prezto:module:git:log:oneline' format ''
-    zstyle ':prezto:module:git:log:medium' format ''
+    zstyle ':prezto:module:git:log:context' format ''

 ### Status